aishwaryamishra/robustest_documentation_source/hubroku.rst

 Note that the values that you provide in the baseCapabilities.js file can be over-ridden at your test case level.

-Check the test_basic.js sample test case to understand better the writing of a Roku test case to run on RobusTest device lab..
+Check the test_basic.js sample test case to understand better the writing of a Roku test case to run on RobusTest device lab.